edplato/trufflehog-actions-scan/README.md

 ### Private GitHub Repository

 Pass a GitHub access token to action to clone from a private GitHub repository.
 You can't use the default `GITHUB_TOKEN` as it doesn't have the permission to clone the repository.
-You have to create an access token manually.

 ```yaml
 steps: